exercism/c/exercises/practice/queen-attack/.approaches/introduction.md

 # Introduction

-There are svceral ways to solve Queen Attack.
+There are several ways to solve Queen Attack.
 All of the code to validate the input and calculate the answer could be placed in the `can_attack` function.
 Another approach could break the logic up into some helper functions.